Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Weapons/README.md

 **Where can I find the Blade of Ruin?**

 At the end of the single-floor [Quarry Mine](https://stardewvalleywiki.com/Quarry_Mine) from the statue of the Grim Reaper.

+**What is the Blade of Ruin's curse?**

+The Blade of Ruin will grow progressively stronger by cosuming enemies; every 5 enemies slain increases its attack power by 1 point.
+As it grows stronger, however, it will also begin to consume your own energy, dealing damage-over-time while held.
+At the same time, the Blade has a nasty habit of auto-equipping itself; the stronger the Blade, the more damage you will suffer, and the more often it will auto-equip itself.
+Should you choose to ignore these side-effects and continue to strengthen the Blade, you will eventually become unable to use other weapons, and be forced to engage combat with 1 HP.

 **How do I lift the Ruined Blade's curse?**